 The limitations of arthritis can make it difficult for you to stay physically active.
 If chronic arthritis pain is interfering with your life, the experts at Boston PainCare can help.
-The qualified team of pain management specialists offers innovative arthritis treatments at their locations in Waltham, Concord, and by appointment only in Natick, Massachusetts.
-Learn more about your options for treatment by calling the office nearest you, or you can use the convenient online booking feature.
+The qualified team of pain management specialists offers innovative arthritis treatments.
+Learn more about your options for treatment by calling our office today.

 Arthritis is chronic inflammation of the joints, affecting just one or multiple joints.
 While the condition is common as you get older, arthritis can affect people at any age.

 Arthritis commonly develops in joints like:

 Women are at increased risk for developing arthritis, but the condition affects men, too.
 You may also be at increased risk for arthritis if you’re overweight.

 There are over 100 types of arthritis, but two of the most common are rheumatoid arthritis and osteoarthritis.